z1137254268/fastmac/README.md

 First, [click here](https://github.com/fastai/fastmac/generate) to create a copy of this repo in your account.
 Type `fastmac` under "repository name" and then click "Create repository from template".
 After about 10 seconds, you'll see a screen that looks just like the one you're looking at now, except that it'll be in your repo copy.

-**NB**: Follow the  rest of the instructions in repo copy you just made, not in this fastai repo.
+**NB**: Follow the  rest of the instructions in repo copy you just made, not in the `fastai/fastmac` repo.

 ## Run the `mac` workflow